 - Work to create a positive learning environment within the school and ensure our approach to behaviour management is consistent, and understood by all the school staff, students, and parents. - Ensure all adults provide positive examples and attitudes. - Ensure relationships with other adults and with students are fair, honest, polite, respectful, and considerate. - Teach, through the school curriculum, values, and attitudes as well as knowledge and skills.
-This will promote responsible behaviour, encourage self- discipline, and encourage in students a respect for themselves, for other people and for property. - Make clear to students the distinction between minor and more serious behaviour and the range of consequences that will follow. - Treat problems when they occur in a caring and sympathetic manner to achieve an improvement in behaviour. - Provide key role models. - Encourage students to understand and value relationships particularly with peers, staff, parents, grandparents, elders, and other members of the community. - All students are taught great lessons and social skills. - Do our best to ensure that all students are safe and happy.
+This will promote responsible behaviour, encourage selfdiscipline, and encourage in students a respect for themselves, for other people and for property. - Make clear to students the distinction between minor and more serious behaviour and the range of consequences that will follow. - Treat problems when they occur in a caring and sympathetic manner to achieve an improvement in behaviour. - · Provide role models. - Encourage students to understand and value relationships particularly with peers, staff, parents, grandparents, elders, and other members of the community.